scottlamb/moonfire-nvr/guide/install.md

 using a USB SATA bridge, this is also a good time to ensure you're not using UAS, as described there.
 UAS has been linked to filesystem corruption.

-Set up the mount point:
+Set up the mount point and sample file directory:

 ```console
 $ sudo vim /etc/fstab